 This is the second time.
 I like reminders on historical dates (always did); they place us in history.
 The cross represents date of death, and the red drop of blood represents a martyr’s death.

-From left to right, Fr.
-Angelo Van de Putten, FSSP, Fr.
-Anthony Sumich, FSSP, Fr.
-Charles Ike, FSSP, and Fr.
-Evaristus Eshiowu, FSSP.
-I met Fr.
-Ike today at St. Stephen, Sacramento, CA. He is visiting from Nigeria.
-Fr.
+From left to right, Fathers Angelo Van de Putten, Anthony Sumich, Charles Ike, and Evaristus Eshiowu.
+I met Father Ike today at St. Stephen, Sacramento, CA. He is visiting from Nigeria.
 Eshiowu, also born in Nigeria, is assigned to St. Stephen.
 The photo, snapped at the time of Ike’s ordination, is courtesy of the Latin Mass Society, Wrexham, Wales.

 From their blog: “… members of the Priestly Fraternity of St. Peter [FSSP] do not take religious vows.
 However, at the priest’s ordination, he solemnly promises to obey his Ordinary, or Ecclesiastical Superior.
 For the FSSP priest this means he must obey his FSSP Superior in matters regarding the internal life and discipline of the Fraternity – and the Diocesan Bishop in other matters regarding the apostolate where he is assigned.
-“Each member incardinated in the Priestly Fraternity of St. Peter also has a solemn obligation to preserve perpetual celibacy, the same as other priests in the Latin Rite of the Church.
-In addition, each member must strive to practice the spirit of poverty according to the Constitutions.
-Thus, the priest’s salary is quite modest, and he strives to live simply, detached from worldly comforts and possessions.”
 It’s hard to imagine what heaven is like.
 Read Jimmy Akin, convert and theologian at Catholic Answers.
 He refers to Scripture and the Catechism.
 Jimmy looks like a crazy nut, but, actually, he is very sensible, perceptive, and well-read.
 I just wait my time.

 https://www.catholic.com/magazine/print-edition/what-is-heaven-really-like “Some animal cried out in the night outside.”
-Realism.
-Listen all the way to the end.
+Listen to the end.

 https://www.quora.com/What-is-the-practical-usefulness-of-learning-the-Nth-root-of-a-number I’m adopting a new patron, Robert Southwell, SJ (1561-1595).
 He was a poet-martyr and came from a distinguished family, some of whom knew Shakespeare.
 He boarded at the English College at Douay and studied at the Jesuit College of Anchin, both of which were associated with the University of Douay.
 With Rheims, Douay produced the first English Bible.
 There have been other notable Roberts in history, none I can think of in American history, except Robert Frost.
 The Jesuits of today can claim Southwell as one of their own no longer.
 They no more resemble him than a sling shot resembles a patrone.
 Patrone 88; clip for the Mauser Rifle 88 (WWI); 9 September 2011; author RidgebackAttack